odinuv/web/en/apv/articles/sql-aggregation/index.md

 It is used when you are not interested in all details:

 - What is average age of our customer? (vs. list of all customers)
-- What are is the sum of sales on each day? (vs. list of all receipts)
+- What is the sum of sales on each day? (vs. list of all receipts)
 - What is the sum of sales on each day for each sales person? (vs. list of all receipts)

 Aggregation typically contains a **what** and a **how**.
 When a **what** can be